Data Protection Strategies

 Scheduled Backups: Regularly Protecting Data to Minimize Loss

-1. Evaluate their information needs
+1. Evaluate their current backup processes

 2. Choose suitable recovery software